DevNetSandbox/ansible/README.md

-This repo is designed for Cisco DevNet Sandbox Contiv provisioning & Demo.
+# This repo is for Cisco DevNet Sandbox Contiv provisioning & Demo

 - ansible

-It contains a Ansible playbook project to setup 4-nodes Kubernetes cluster and Contiv network
+It contains an Ansible playbook to run 4-nodes Kubernetes cluster and Contiv network

 - yaml

-It lists yaml files using in Kubernets for Contiv isolation, bandwidth policy demo
+It lists demo purpose yaml files using in Kubernets for Contiv isolation and bandwidth policy